Jvasileiou/retrospective-calculation-binary-numbers/README.md

 ## Introduction

-The purpose of this lab is to learn the #### Retrospective Calculation Number of population of data in a table
+The purpose of this lab is to learn the
+#### Retrospective Calculation Number of population of data in a table
+....f.afa